This post was deleted.

 fireattack

-about 2 years agofatmangoth
+over 2 years agofatmangoth

-about 2 years agoIn any case, without metadata it would be hard to tell post #29906 is a photograph.
+over 2 years agoIn any case, without metadata it would be hard to tell post #29906 is a photograph.
 Sometimes images contain useful info, for me at least.

 @Arsy, @Genex duplicatebooru.* is https "protected" by cloudflare and amazon, which both are VERY hostile platforms.
 There are fine offline FOSS tools like GraphicsMagick, ImageMagick and exiv2 for image comparison, converting and metadata manipulation. herokuapp is a well-known malware hoster.